MrJoy/base_image_factory/README.md

 # Edit playbooks as appropriate.
 ```

+Now, you'll need to add the appropriate blocks in `.circleci/config.yml`.
+Use an existing language as a guide, and note that you need to add blocks in both `references` and `workflows`.

 ### New Ruby Versions

 Start from the most recent, relevant Ruby image, copying to a new folder with an appropriate name as per the general instructions.